“Come along children. Nana Anna will be waiting.”

 “And your other child, ugh — your only real child?”

-At this, Nana Anna smiled awkwardly and answered Michelle, “Well, I’m not sure, but because I adopted all three of you soon after marrying your father, I think you and her are sisters by adoption.
-Her name is Katie Petola, and she is some kind of rocket engineer working for SpaceX.
-That bookmark and astronaut charm is for her.
-She wants to be one .”
+At this, Nana Anna smiled awkwardly and answered Michelle, “Well, because I adopted all three of you soon after marrying your father, I think you and her are step-sisters.
+Children, she would be your step-aunt.
+Her name is Katie Petola, and she is some kind of rocket engineer.
+She works for SpaceX.
+I chose the slide rule for her because I like to think she got her engineering talent from me.
+She also wants to be an astronaut, so I added the astronaut charm.”

 “Why, yes, they’re Katie’s legal parents but their letter is very early” She smiled.
 “Well, let’s see what your adopted aunt and sister is up to.
 Their last letter mentioned that she was applying for a very special job she’s wanted for years.
 Maybe she’ll be part of the first team to set foot on Mars.
 Wouldn’t that be something?”

-Nana Anna, opened the envelop and pulled out a single folded page and photo, read the few lines and gasped, then began to fight back tears.
+Nana Anna, opened the envelop and pulled out two folded pages and a photo.
+She read the first page, then quickly opened and read the second.
+She gasped, then began to fight back tears.

 “Mom.
 What happened?”

 “Oh Michelle.
 It’s wonderful — so wonderful.
-This isn’t from her parents but is actually from Katie herself.
+Her parents wrote to tell me that they told Katie about me.
+And Katie included a second page herself.
 I’ve never had a letter from her.
 She wasn’t told about me until last week and . . . ” She covered her mouth with her hand as her voice failed.
 She paused, took a deep breath and continued as the tears broke free and streamed down both sides of her face.
 “She says she was shocked to find out about me, but understood and now — she would like to meet me — me and my family.”